webix-hub/docs/data/datatable/columns_configuration.md

 autoconfig:true
 ~~~

 In this case *columns* array is no longer needed.
-Datatable will analyse the dataset passed to it and build columns automatically.
+Datatable will analyze the dataset passed to it and build columns automatically.
 The columns will have **default values** (no sorting or filtering, width of 50px, etc.)

 Headers/footers
 ------------------